Qwinn1/forktools/README.md

 # Qwinn's forktools

-# Changelog, Version 2.3 (testing):
+# Changelog, Version 3.0 (testing):

-- Mac OS X compatibility nearing completion.
-Should work fine for everything except forkports, and Memory Usage and Full Node Worker Count stats in forkmon.
+- Full Mac OS X compatibility has been achieved.
+Thanks, SolarHash, for all the help with this!
+- all tools now have far more detailed online -help
+- all tools now print the datetime it was initiated as the first line of output.
+- all configuration files are now moved to and searched for in new forktools/ftconfigs directory.
+- all tools can now have their output logged to files created in the new ftlogs directory.
+Only forkmon output is logged by default.
+Edit ftconfigs/config.logging to enable logging for any other forktool.
+- there are now two install scripts.  `bash installft.sh` will update you to the latest code in the main branch. `bash installfttest.sh` will update you to the latest code in the testing branch.
+Once you are updated to this version, there should no longer be any need to run
+- forkexplore can now handle 0 or just 1 transaction found without errors
+- forkmon now handles Last Block and Effort% calculations much better when a block hasn't been won yet.
+Effort% will in that case be calculated from the date of the first successful harvest in the earliest log (so, assuming you haven't deleted logs, from when you started farming the fork).
+- forkmon has been optimized for faster performance
+- forkmon can now accept -f | --farmeronly or -h | --harvesteronly switches to skip the other section of forkmon's output.
+- forkaddplotdirs can now accept "all" instead of forkname as a parameter, which will add the drives specified in config.forkaddplotdirs to every fork with an active harvester.
+Great for adding a brand new drive to all forks.
+- forkfixconfig can now accept "all" instead of forkname as a parameter, which will apply the settings specified in config.forkfixconfig to every fork with an active harvester.
+Can also use "farmers" instead of forkname to only configure forks running a farmer, or "harvesters" instead to configure only forks running an active harvester but not an active farmer.
 - new tool forklist replaces the old forkcounth.
 Instead of just giving a count of running harvesters and nothing else, forklist gives both farmer and harvester counts including a single line list of which forks are running for each.
 I am finding this tool extremely handy and using it constantly.
+- new tool forkstop accepts switches, enabling it to replace forkstopa, forkstoph, forkstoptl and forkstopall.
+Run forkstop -help for details.
+- new tool forkstart accepts switches, enabling it to replace forkstartf, forkstartfnw, forkstarth, forkstartall and forkstarttl.
+Run forkstart -help for details.
+- new tool fork allows you to issue any command from any directory as if you were cd'd into the fork's -blockchain directory and activated.
+It allows for 3 3-letter abbreviations that effectively replace forkver, forksum, and forkwalletshow.
+Instead of those tools, you can now run 'fork chia ver', 'fork flax sum', and 'fork hddcoin wal', for example.
+And you can submit any other command you wish that can be run from the activated -blockchain directory, such as 'fork hddcoin show -a 132.123.213.321:4131'
 - new tool forkupdate updates a fork to the most recent tagged release from the fork's online repository (from the "latest" branch if the fork maintains one, from "main" if not) with a single command.
 Removes the existing blockchain directory and recreates it with git clone as a fresh installtion.
 Can optionally take a -b "tag" switch (to be applied to the git clone commmand).
 Note that forkupdate will backup and then remove the existing config.yaml so that 'fork init' during the update process will recreate a fresh config.yaml that includes any new parameters added by the development team.
 Target addresses and farmer peer will be transferred to the new config.yaml, and other settings will be configured via forkfixconfig (so your settings in config.forkfixconfig will be applied).
-- forkexplore can now handle 0 or just 1 transaction found without errors
 - changes to some scripts to allow compatibility with shells that run fork processes (and thus change the format of process lists), like SCREEN
-- forkmon now handles Last Block and Effort% calculations much better when a block hasn't been won yet.
-Effort% will in that case be calculated from the date of the first successful harvest in the earliest log (so from when you started farming the fork).
-- forkmon will now print the datetime it was initiated as the first line of output.
-- new tool forkstop accepts switches, enabling it to replace forkstopa, forkstoph, forkstoptl and forkstopall.
-Run forkstop -h for details.
-- new tool forkstart accepts switches, enabling it to replace forkstartf, forkstartfnw, forkstarth, forkstartall and forkstarttl.
-Run forkstart -h for details.
-- forkaddplotdirs can now accept "all" instead of forkname as a parameter, which will add the drives specified in config.forkaddplotdirs to every fork with an active harvester.
-Great for adding a brand new drive to all forks.
-- forkfixconfig can now accept "all" instead of forkname as a parameter, which will apply the settings specified in config.forkfixconfig to every fork with an active harvester.
-Can also use "farmers" instead of forkname to only configure forks running a farmer, or "harvesters" instead to configure only forks running an active harvester but not an active farmer.

-# Changelog, Version 2.2:

-1. All configuration options have been moved out of forktoolsinit.sh and into sub-includes named config.forkstartall, config.forkaddplotdirs, etc.   For your own convenience, please preserve your settings when updating for transfer to the new config file structure.
-2. New `bash installft.sh` installation script.
-Updates code to latest version, tests for curl installation, sets up environment variables, creates all known needed symlinks, sets up new config.forktool files from .template versions if not already configured (see previous changelog entry) and makes forktools executable.
-3. Compatibility added for forks that do not rename their processes, folders or code directories from "chia".
-Prime examples are lucky, xcha, nchain, rose and fishery.
-Please note that adding this compatibility is NOT an endorsement on my part recommending farming of any forks with such terrible lazy coding practices.
-Quite the opposite.
-KNOWN ISSUE:  Everything works except memory usage, which cannot be fixed at this time due to process names being indistinguishable from chia and each other.
-4. Forkmon fixes and enhancements:
-   - Issue with a minority of forks showing "1 plot" should be fixed.
-   - Can now accept optional first parameter FORKNAME to only show output for the specified fork
-   - Can now accept optional parameter -n (or --nobalance) to show all wallet balances as 0 (for privacy if posting results publicly)
-   - Forkmon will no longer be fooled by forks that duplicate chia process names into thinking chia is running when it isn't
-   - Added "Height" as a column
-   - When forkmon is initiated, a "Forkmon initiated at datetime" stamp will be sent to the forkerrors.txt error dump file.
-   - Fixed incorrect chia netspace display.
-Also added a decimal point of precision when netspace shown in EiB
-   - Forkmon should be able to handle debug.log files with NULLs in them now (which can happen if harvesters are running when server crashes)
-5. Forklog fixes and enhancements
-   - The first line of output from forklog will now always be the actual bash command that was assembled from all the parameters and switches to generate the output that follows.
-   - The previous "FORKLOGTAIL" setting (which is now set in config.forklog) is now always active.
-Puts a hard limit on how many lines of output you can get.
-Can be overridden with -t parameter.
-   - Can now run forklog with *just* a -t parameter, to just tail the last bunch of lines.
-6. forkaddplotdirs will now show warnings if a drive specified in config.forkaddplotdirs is not mounted.
-7. forkshowwallet renamed to forkwalletshow to be consistent with the format of the manual command.
-8. forkconfig default text editor can now be changed via editing config.forkconfig (defaults to gedit as before)
-9. A great deal of work has been made to make forktools MacOS X compatible, though some work still needs to be done.
-The simpler tools should work fine on MaxOS X, but forklog, forkmon and forkexplore probably won't until at least next version.

 # INSTALLATION INSTRUCTIONS: